rhampt/balena-health/README.md

     privileged: true
     network_mode: host
     environment:
-      - SIMULATION_MODE=true # set to true if you have no HW
+      - SIMULATION_MODE=false # set to true if you have no HW
       - H10_MAC_ADDR=E8:78:8D:A0:03:CA # see README.md
       - BLUETOOTH_RETRY=30 # integer number of seconds
       - MQTT_PUB_INTERVAL=30 # integer number of seconds